Numbness & Tingling

 Seek urgent evaluation if numbness/tingling is sudden with facial droop, severe headache, slurred speech, new or worsening weakness, loss of balance, loss of bowel/bladder control, saddle numbness, fever, or rapidly worsening symptoms.

-We start by mapping where you feel symptoms, what triggers them, and how they affect function.
-Your visit may include movement testing, posture assessment, and a basic neurologic screen (strength, sensation, reflexes).
-We also evaluate common sources of nerve irritation (neck, low back, hips, wrists, elbows) depending on where symptoms occur.
-If findings suggest that imaging, nerve testing, or referral is appropriate, we’ll guide the next steps.
+We start by mapping your symptom pattern—where symptoms travel, what triggers them, and how they affect strength and function.
+Your visit may include movement testing and a basic neurologic screen (strength, sensation, reflexes) to assess nerve involvement.
+We also evaluate the spine, hips/shoulders, and surrounding muscles to identify contributing mechanics.
+If findings suggest imaging or referral is appropriate, we’ll guide the next steps.

 At Mountain View Pain Center, our multidisciplinary team combines evidence-based care to calm nerve irritation and improve function: